If you want to know common things that will 'fail' a home inspection, you are in the right place!

 In this guide, you will learn:

 - My top list of home inspection fails

 - How to prevent these issues

 - Prepping your home for the inspection

-What Things Will Fail A Home Inspection?
+What Are Things That Fail A Home Inspection?

-But every buyer has there own failure or tipping point where they will walk away from the purchase.
+But every buyer has their own failure or tipping point where they will walk away from the purchase.
 A home inspection ‘fail’ will be different for every buyer, and first time buyers are usually the most sensitive to repairs or undisclosed problems.

 1. Defective Roofing

 Defective roofing can definitely be considered a failed house inspection in a buyer’s mind.

 Inspecting the roof is one of the first things I do, and I walk around the home with binoculars or sometimes use a ladder to walk it.
 And frequently, the buyer is with me, walking around the home, as I take pictures of the roof.
 So when there are missing shingles, curling shingles, crumbling shingles, it will stick in the buyer’s head throughout the entire inspection.